-Budapest Mayor Gergely Karácsony told the 31st Budapest Pride march on Saturday that Hungary’s reclamation of freedom and democracy was thanks to everyone’s participation and responsibility, but he also noted that the laws used to ban Pride last year, “laws that sought to ban freedom and love, are still on the statute books”.
+Budapest Mayor Gergely Karácsony told participants at the 31st Budapest Pride march on Saturday that Hungary’s reclaiming of freedom and democracy was made possible by everyone’s participation and sense of responsibility.
+However, he noted that the laws used to ban Pride this year—”laws that sought to ban freedom and love”—remain on the statute books.

 Referring to anti-LGBTQ+ legislation passed under the previous government that remains in force, he declared: “This cannot go on much longer.”
 The mayor insisted that Budapest had been a different story, and “we preserved our values — freedom, solidarity, humanity, and responsibility for the future, even in the darkest years.”